yesplease/docs/docs/full-text-rss/usage.md

 ## Query String Parameters

-Using the form is the simplest way to create a Full-Text RSS URL, but you can also construct one yourself.
+Using the form is the simplest way to generate a Full-Text RSS URL, but you can also construct one yourself.
 The form fields above are turned into query string parameters when you submit the form.
 Let's look at those parameters here, and a few more that are not presented on the form.

 These parameters are to be appended on to the base URL.
-The base URL is where you installed Full-Text RSS, e.g. `http://example.org/full-text-rss/makefulltextfeed.php`.
+The base URL is where you installed Full-Text RSS, e.g. `http://example.org/full-text-rss/`.
+Because this will differ from installation to installation, in this guide we'll simply refer to the endpoints using the filenames only: `extract.php` and `makefulltextfeed.php`.

-These parameters can be combined in the URL.
+This page describes the two endpoints offered by Full-Text RSS: <a href="#article-extraction">Article Extraction</a> and <a href="#feed-conversion">Feed Conversion</a>.
+If you've restricted access to Full-Text RSS, the final section on <a href="#api-keys">API keys</a> will tell you how to pass your key along in the request.

 ::: tip NOTE ON ENCODING
 If you're constructing URLs without using the form, make sure you URL encode the parameter values (anything after the '=' and before the '&').
 In PHP the function to use is `urlencode()`.
 If you're doing it by hand, you can paste the parameter values into [an web-based encoder](http://meyerweb.com/eric/tools/dencoder/) and click 'Encode' to get the encoded the value.